MahmoudAshours/Copia/README.md

 - Verified by play store on **5/6/2020**.
 - The next update estimated to be after two months.

+## 13 June 2020
+- Copia 1.0.1 was the new update on google play store.
+- The second release covered the first update milestone.
+- Verified by play store after 3 hours from the release.
+- The next update estimated to be after 1 month.
+- Clicks on link to store at 14 June 11:16 am are **477 clicks**

 ## Project technical structures :
 - Uses **Hive** as local storage database.
 - Uses **flutter_sound** as the flutter audio player.